Henry Dreyfuss: Later life and death

 In 1955, Dreyfuss wrote Designing for People.
 A window into Dreyfuss's career as an industrial designer, the book illustrated his ethical and aesthetic principles, included design case studies, many anecdotes, and an explanation of his "Joe" and "Josephine" anthropometric charts.

 In 1960 he published The Measure of Man, a collection of ergonomic reference charts providing designers precise specifications for product designs.

 In 1965, Dreyfuss became the first President of the Industrial Designers Society of America (IDSA).

 In 1969, Dreyfuss retired from the firm he founded, but continued serving many of the companies he worked with as board member and consultant.

 In 1972 Dreyfuss published The Symbol Sourcebook, An Authoritative Guide to International Graphic Symbols.
 This visual database of over 20,000 symbols continues to provide a standard for industrial designers around the world.
+Dreyfuss's publication has also served as a reference for artists, most notably in the paintings of Jean-Michel Basquiat.

-On October 5, 1972, the bodies of Henry Dreyfuss (aged 68) and his wife and business partner Doris Marks Dreyfuss (aged 69) were found dead in the garage at 500 Columbia Street in South Pasadena, California by Dr. Edward Evans, the family physician.
-They committed suicide together.
-Authorities reported the cause of death as carbon monoxide poisoning.
-Lieut.
-John R. Simmons, chief of the detective bureau of the South Pasadena police, reported that notes had been left.
-A note instructed the Dreyfuss's maid to call Dr. Evans upon her arrival this morning.
-Another note held the key to the carriage house and instructions to enter.
-Dr. Evans reported the deaths to the police at approximately 8:10 A.M.
-The couple was survived by their son, John A., and their two daughters, Ann and Mrs. George C. Wilson Jr..
-Mrs. Dreyfuss was terminally ill at this time.
+On October 5, 1972, Henry Dreyfuss (aged 68) and his wife and business partner Doris Marks Dreyfuss (aged 69) committed suicide together.
+Mrs. Dreyfuss was terminally ill at the time.
+The couple was survived by their son, John A., and their two daughters, Ann and Mrs. George C. Wilson Jr.